Azure/static-web-apps-cli/readme.md

   - `/**` all other requests are forwarded to the static assets server (serving the front-end app).
 - The **Auth emulator server** emulates the whole authentication flow.
 - The **Static content server** serves the local app static content.
-- The **Serverless API server** is served by an Azure Functions app.
+- The **Serverless API server** is served by Azure Functions Core Tools.

-Before SWA CLI bootstraps, it can also read (when using the `--build` options) the local SWA GitHub workflow file (created by [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps)) and builds both the static app and the API backend according based on the config.
-If the user isn't using an API backend, SWA CLI skips the API backend build.

 ## Want to help? [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/azure/static-web-apps-cli/issues)